Please refer to the following frequently asked questions.

 My child’s birthdate is May 1st, Can’t they be moved up.
 It’s only one day?

-No. Please visit our “About Us” link and then view the division pages for specific age groupings.
+No. Please visit the Our Divisions page and review the information for specific age groupings.

 How are teams formed, when do they practice and how many games will be played?

-Children in “C” division are assigned to teams by the league.
-Children in all division above “C” are drafted by the head coach prior to the season.
+Children in Single A and Double A division are assigned to teams by members of the Executive Board.
+Children in Triple A and Majors are drafted by the head coaches prior to the season.

 The frequency of practices and which day(s) of the week are based on two factors; Coach and field availability.
 It is impossible for a child to placed on a team with a set practice schedule.